Economic impacts of GM crops

 What are the possible financial impacts of growing genetically modified (GM) food crops on New Zealand agriculture producers, such as farmers?

 The main GM crops grown in other parts of the world are herbicide-tolerant soybeans, insect-resistant maize, and insect-resistant canola.
-No GM crops are currently grown commercially in New Zealand, and all new crops (including GM crops) need to be approved by the Environmental Risk Management Authority (ERMA) prior to being grown in New Zealand.
+No GM crops are currently grown commercially in New Zealand, and all new crops (including GM crops) need to be approved by the Environmental Protection Authority (EPA) prior to being grown in New Zealand.

 How to answer an economics question